 - Non-constant variable declaration with initializer.
 If d is of one of the forms var v=e; , T v=e; , final v=e; , final T v=e; , static v=e; , static v=e; , static final v=e; or static final v=e; and no value has yet been stored into v then the initializer expression e is evaluated.
 If, during the evaluation of e, the getter for v is invoked, a CyclicInitializationError is thrown.
-If the evaluation succeeded yielding an object v0, let v1 = v2, otherwise let v3 = v4.
-The result of executing the getter is v5. - Constant variable declaration.
+If the evaluation succeeded yielding an object v0, let v=v0, otherwise let v=v1.
+In any case, v2 is stored into v3.
+The result of executing the getter is v3. - Constant variable declaration.
 If d is of one of the forms const v=e; , const T v=e; , static const v=e; or static const t=e; the result of the getter is the value of the compile time constant e.
 Note that a compile time constant cannot depend on itself, so no cyclic references can occur.
 Otherwise - Variable declaration without initializer.
 The result of executing the getter method is the value stored in v.